zhanglab/psamm/docs/commands.rst

 an absolute flux.
 Aggregating the results from multiple random sparse networks allows classifying reactions as essential, semi-essential or non-essential.

-By default the randomsparse command will perform the deletions on reactions in the model.
+By default, the randomsparse command will perform the deletions on reactions in the model.
 The ``--type`` option can be used to change this deletion to act on the genes in the model or to act on only the set of exchange reactions.
 The gene deletion option will remove a gene from a network and then assess